Anti-siphoning

 • the Minister removes the event from the list

-• a national broadcaster (ABC or SBS) or commercial television broadcasters with a combined audience of more than half of the Australian population has purchased the rights
+• a national broadcaster (ABC or SBS) or commercial television broadcasters with a combined audience of more than half of the Australian population have purchased the right to televise the event

 • 7 days have passed since the end of the event.